hackoregon/2019-transportation-data-science/src/api/README.md

 The current implementation's application and database docker images were generated from the [backend-exemplar-2018](https://github.com/hackoregon/backend-exemplar-2018) repo, which is based on the [transportation-system-backend](https://github.com/hackoregon/transportation-system-backend) and [passenger_census_api](https://github.com/hackoregon/passenger_census_api) repos.
 The database structure is an implementation of the PostGIS container from the [data-science-pet-containers](https://github.com/hackoregon/data-science-pet-containers) repo.

 2019 update: this is an interim hack, not the finished project!
-There will be kittens and unicorns later.
+I started with last year's Disaster Resilience repo and modified stuff for the new database.
+There will be kittens and unicorns later. znmeb

 ## Major Contributors